sebagomez/webtask/readme.md

 ## Install ##

+`npm install` from the root of each project to install the dependencies.

 To start the web server open a terminal window, go to the server folder and just type `node app.js`